daslearning-org/Ollama-AI-Chat-App/README.md

 pip install pyinstaller

 # generate the spec file
-pyinstaller --name "dasLearningChat" --windowed --onefile main.py
+pyinstaller --name "dasLearningChat" --windowed --onefile main.py # optional as it is already create in the repo

 # then update the spec file as needed
 # then build your app which will be native to the OS i.e. Linux or Windows or MAC